 If you’ve worn braces in the past, you may be able to use Invisalign to make further adjustments to your teeth.
 Sometimes to can even switch from braces to clear aligners mid-treatment!
 As for other types of dental work – veneers, crowns, bridges and so on – Dr. Crowley will need to examine your mouth first.
 You may still be able to get Invisalign as long as the restorations currently in your mouth won’t prevent the necessary alignments.

 Will Invisalign Affect How I Talk?

 There’ll be a brief adjustment period when you first start using Invisalign.
 Your lips and tongue won’t be used to having the aligner in your mouth, and it’ll take some time and practice to adapt.
 Some patients develop a slight lisp.
 However, these are only temporary inconveniences that’ll disappear quickly.
 If you do develop a speech impediment that doesn’t go away, you can speed up the adjustment process by reading aloud and practicing the pronunciation of certain words.
-It’s also a good idea to regularly talk with family members that you’re comfortable with.
+It’s also a good idea to regularly talk with family members in Edmond that you’re comfortable with.

 How Do I Clean My Aligners?